 What is the difference between proportional and surge braking?

-Proportional braking systems apply the towed vehicle’s brakes in proportion to the motorhome’s deceleration, providing smooth, natural stops.
-Surge braking uses the towed vehicle’s inertia to activate the brakes, which can be more abrupt and less consistent.
-Proportional systems are generally preferred for comfort and safety.
+Proportional braking systems apply the toad’s brakes in proportion to the coach’s braking force, providing smooth, automatic stops.
+Surge braking uses the coach’s deceleration to mechanically activate the toad’s brakes, which can be less smooth and may not respond as quickly.
+Proportional systems generally offer better control and safety.

 Can I install a flat tow braking system myself?